 So, what would I petition for if I decided to do so?
 Well, there are several outstanding issues and the first that comes to my mind is to help my country regain worldwide acceptance of its true name – SAKARTVELO (საქართველო).
 Those who speaks Armenian, Azeri, English, Spanish, Russian each use a different word when referring to my country’s name.
 So, I would certainly sign a petition demanding the government to introduce a constitutional amendment and make it mandatory for Georgian current and future officials to work with all countries until they make changes and call us Sakartvelo.
 Lately, there have already been two positive cases: Lithuania (Ačiū Lietuvai) made the decision to call us Sakartvelo instead of Gruzia (the Russian version of Sakartvelo) and Japan changed Gruzia with Georgia.
 Thank you, Japan (ありがとう、日本) for making this first step in the right direction and please start calling us by our true name soonest.

 The second thing that I would really like to try to change via petition is to ban using khantsi (our traditional Georgian drinking horn) with more than two liters of white wine and one liter for a red liquid.
 However, I am afraid that the Georgian association of toast masters would take this case to the Constitutional Court and the court would rule against limits of khantsi volumes, attributing this to the “right to free personality" and that "[big volumes of wine] can only harm the user's health, making the user responsible for the outcome…The responsibility for such actions does not cause dangerous consequences for the public,” as they ruled in the recent legalization of cannabis.
+And with the legalization of cannibis and the wider acceptance of cannibis derived products like CBD oil, which, according to Remedy Review, can sooth a wide variety of ailments, it is always going to be down to the user to control their dose.
+But this doesn’t factor in the spouses of wine drinkers.
 Of course, the personal rights of wives of big wine drinkers will be ignored, despite the fact that the Constitutional Court has the best gender balance compared to other courts (5 men and 4 women).

 And the third thing that I would petition for as hard as the two and which would require Sisyphus's endless toil, is to make transparent the procurement processes of several international organizations operating in the region.
 Though, I have promised to write a separate column about this phenomenon, it took more time then I was expecting (I just need to categorize by typology around 70 cases with 15 or so organizations).